WootGirl25/RBIF111/copilot_summary_notes/wk3/wk3pt1_StatisticalModelsAndMLE.md

 - **MLE**: A robust method for parameter estimation, closely related to least squares.
 - **Practical Applications**: Widely used in biomedical research for prediction and hypothesis testing.

-Let me know if you'd like further clarification or additional examples!
+---

-Similar code found with 1 license type
+Let me know if you need further adjustments or additional examples!